Destiny 2: Post-release content

-The fourth major expansion for the game, Shadowkeep, was released on October 1, 2019 (delayed from its original release of September 17) and is similar in scope to Forsaken and the original Destinys Rise of Iron expansion.
+The fourth major expansion for the game, Shadowkeep, was released on October 1, 2019 (delayed from its original release of September 17) and was similar in scope to Forsaken and the original game's Rise of Iron expansion.
 The expansion, which began Year 3 of Destiny 2, sees players return to the Moon, an area that was featured in the first game.
 The location was reprised and expanded upon with Bungie claiming it to be twice the size of the original location from Destiny.
 The story of Shadowkeep sees the return of Eris Morn, a character from the first game who had been absent since the events of the Red War.
 Eris seeks the help of the Guardian in defeating "Nightmares" that she released into the Solar System, which are manifestations of the Guardian's past traumas.
 Players face off against their previous adversaries, which are being resurrected by the Darkness.
 Throughout the story, Eris and the Guardians work together to figure out the cause of this unleashed madness and do what they can to put a stop to it.
-The expansion includes a return to the Black Garden on Mars for a new six-player raid, Garden of Salvation.
-Shadowkeeps seasonal content included the Season of the Undying, with the Vanguard preventing a Vex invasion of the Moon by the Undying Mind, Season of Dawn, where the Guardian aids Orisis with the Sundial to prevent the Red Legion from altering the past and to bring back Saint-14 to the present, Season of the Worthy, in which Zavala and Ana Bray enlist the Vanguards to help Rasputin to stop the Almighty from crashing into the Last City, and Season of Arrivals, where the Guardians help protect Eris Morn from Taken and Hive as she tries to commune with the approaching Darkness and Pyramids of the Black Fleet.
+The expansion includes a return to the Black Garden on Mars for a new raid, "Garden of Salvation", as well as a new dungeon on the Moon called "Pit of Heresy".
+Shadowkeeps seasonal content included Season of the Undying, which was available alongside the launch of the expansion and saw the Vanguard preventing a Vex invasion of the Moon by the Undying Mind, Season of Dawn in December 2019, where the Guardian aidd Orisis with the Sundial to prevent the Red Legion from altering the past and to bring back Saint-14 to the present, Season of the Worthy in March 2020, in which Zavala and Ana Bray enlisted the Vanguard to help Rasputin to stop the Almighty from crashing into the Last City, and Season of Arrivals in June 2020, where the Guardians helped protect Eris Morn from Taken and Hive as she tried to commune with the approaching Darkness and Pyramids of the Black Fleet.
+Season of the Worthy added the Trials of Osiris competitive PvP mode from the original game.
+Season of Arrivals then introduced another new dungeon, "Prophecy", which takes place within the mysterious realm of the Nine called Eternity.
+Upon the release of The Final Shape in June 2024, Shadowkeeps campaign was made free-to-play while the rest of its content was repackaged as the Shadowkeep Pack.